Furor over AML/CFT Evaluations of Caribbean States – Who Makes the Next Move?

 Ambassador Curtis A. Ward

-A number of Caribbean governments have responded bitterly to the recent negative “evaluation” of their anti-money laundering and countering financing of terrorism (AFL/CFT) legal and administration capacities.
+(16 May 2017) — A number of Caribbean governments have responded bitterly to the recent negative “evaluation” of their anti-money laundering and countering financing of terrorism (AFL/CFT) legal and administrative capacities.
 More specifically, the U.S. State Department 2016 INSCR named nine Caribbean countries, four of which are CARICOM Member States (Antigua and Barbuda, The Bahamas, Belize, and Haiti) specifically as “major money laundering states”, or as “Jurisdictions of major concern.”
 These are among a group of 67 countries including Australia, Canada, France, Germany, Japan, the U.K., and the United States named as “major money laundering states.”
 All other CARICOM Member States, except for Dominica, are listed in the next category, “Jurisdictions of concern.”
 Dominica falls in the “Monitored” category.

 To put this in perspective, all countries in the world have issues with money laundering.
 The amount of money laundered in CARICOM states and other small economies pales in comparison to money laundered in large economies.
 However, the impact or potential impact on small economies, such as CARICOM states, is far greater than on large economies.
 That’s why Caribbean countries should pay attention, and why they should seek remedial action rather than merely crying foul.
 The latter has become a common practice, which does not serve the region well.
 After all the noise, the problem remains, or becomes worse.